Trump's comeback fuels nuclear debate in South Korea – DW – 11/14/2024

 Trump's comeback fuels nuclear debate in South KoreaNovember 14, 2024

-Just days after Donald Trump emerged victorious in the US presidential elections, with the implications of his return to the White House still sinking in, national security took center stage in South Korea.
+Just days after Donald Trump emerged victorious in the US presidential election, and with the implications of his return to the White House still sinking in, national security took center stage in South Korea.

 Han Dong-hoon, chairman of the ruling People Power Party, told a seminar arranged to discuss the future of South Korea's nuclear weapons policy that there were upsides to Trump's victory.